Kabul hotel siege: Gunmen kill at least 5

-(CNN)Gunmen have killed at least five people in an attack on the Intercontinental Hotel in Kabul, according to local media citing the Afghan government.
+(CNN)Gunmen killed six people during a 12-hour siege at the Intercontinental Hotel in Kabul, according to spokesmen at Afghanistan's Interior Ministry.

-Interior Ministry spokesman Najib Danish told media that two attackers had also been killed and a further six civilians injured, TOLO news channel and Afghan station 1TV News reported.
+A foreigner was among those killed before Afghan forces secured the hotel Sunday morning, Deputy Ministry Spokesman Nasrat Rahimi said, while seven Afghans were also wounded.

-Danish said the operation to clear the hotel was ongoing and that 100 people had been rescued so far, 16 of them foreigners, both broadcasters said on Twitter.
+Spokesman Najib Danish said that Afghan Security Forces went floor-by-floor in a clearing operation of the six-story hotel.

 Ambulances came to the scene during a lull in the shooting, a witness who lives near the hotel told CNN.